nagcloudlab/strimzi/week-2/day9/docs/affinity.md

 Pod Anti-Affinity
 ----------------------

-Strimzi supports pod affinity for Kafka, Zookeeper, Kafka Connect and Topic Operator.
+Strimzi supports pod affinity for Kafka, Zookeeper, Kafka Connect and Topic&User Operator.
 You can use it to specify the pods which should never run on the same node as Kafka pods.
 Affinity can be specified in the Custom Resources (CR) under the affinity property.